Blog · By The Packaging Vista Team · June 20, 2026

 How to choose

 Ask one question first: does it get hot?
 If yes, parchment.
 If not, choose greaseproof for oily foods or wax for moisture.
 For meats and deli, see our food wrapping papers guide.
+A simple decision path:

 Get the right custom food paper